jdoss2020/poetry/Jim_Doss_Poetry-Part_2.md

 the ones prepared to go to hell
 at the burst of an automatic rifle
-to meet their supreme leader.
+to meet their supreme commander.

 ***
 ***